fommil/fpmortals/manuscript/wip.md

   import scalaz.ioeffect.catz._
 ~~~~~~~~

-A> Cats was created in 2015 when [a Scalaz administrator fell out with the creator
+A> Cats was created in 2015 when [a Scalaz administrator fell out with its creator](https://groups.google.com/forum/#!msg/scalaz/9X_putSGoCY/FIyeN0KVun0J),
-A> of Scalaz](https://groups.google.com/forum/#!msg/scalaz/9X_putSGoCY/FIyeN0KVun0J), shortly after he unilaterally revoked the creator's access to the
+A> shortly after he revoked the creator's access to the project.
-A> project.
 A>
-A> When cats was formed, everybody was forced to pick a side between friends.
+A> When Cats was formed, everybody was forced to pick a side between friends.
 It is
-A> therefore an emotional topic.
-The fundamental disagreement is about whether
+A> therefore an emotional topic for those involved.
+The fundamental disagreement is
-A> online technical communities should be moderated.
+A> whether online technical communities should be subjected to a Code of Conduct.
 A>
 A> Cats is a member of the typeLevel organisation, which has a leadership panel who
 A> moderate their chat rooms, and may escalate what they perceive as "abuse" to the
-A> HR department of a participant's employers.
+A> HR department of a participant's employer.
 A>
 A> Scalaz, on the other hand, does not moderate its chat rooms.
-A>
-A> Each to their own.
-It is perfectly reasonable to engage with both communities.

 The implementation of `.post` is similar but we must also provide an instance of